na-stewart/ULibSync/README.md

 `!getgroups`: Retreives groups from the ULibSync database.

-`!syncgroups`: Syncs ULib groups to the ULibSync database.

 `!syncall`: Syncs all ULib data to the ULibSync database.

 `!getall`: Retreives all ULib data from the ULibSync database.